Aljullu/weather-app/README.md

 * _or_
 * _not_

-These way, natural language queries like _cold but not freezing and cloudy_ are understood.
+This way, natural language queries like _cold but not freezing and cloudy_ are understood.

 Tech stack: